hbtoan2910/learnWebService/README.md

 ![image](https://github.com/hbtoan2910/learnWebService/assets/59778636/1ebe70f3-5969-4962-bc95-893e27869b57)

-## EXTRA: run each project with Tomcat9 but with DIFFERNT ports
+## EXTRA: run each project with Tomcat9 but with DIFFERENT ports

 1. Right click on each project > Export > WAR file (After that, we got: AppConsumeWS.war & project_01.war)